2011

 The fascination and madness of power

-F.U.B.A.R. is an acronym for “Fucked Up Beyond Any Recognition” – military term used when everything is fucked.
+F.U.B.A.R. is an acronym for “Fucked Up Beyond Any Recognition,” a military term used when everything is chaotic.
+This performance delves into a world where everything is chaotic, blending weapons, child soldiers, war, and misery with an inherent fascination for arms.

-It is based on research on the deadly business of international arms dealers whose guns, grenades and mortars have caused millions of deaths around the world.
-It has taken Mute Comp. on a powerful ride with gun shooting and gunslingers, former child soldiers, victims, soldiers, click gangsters, commanders, NGO’s, murderers, good-hearted people and cynical merchants.
+Exploring the madness and allure of power, F.U.B.A.R. is grounded in Kasper Ravnhøjs feldwork and research on the lethal business of international arms dealers whose weapons have led to millions of deaths worldwide.
+Mute Comp. takes the audience on a compelling journey involving gunshots, gunslingers, former child soldiers, victims, soldiers, gangsters, commanders, NGOs, murderers, benevolent individuals, and cynical merchants.

 In the footsteps of one of the world’s largest merchants of death